 The practice of medicine in relatively affluent countries should not blind a doctor to the global inadequacies of medicine and the suffering of so many millions in low resource countries.
 Towards this end I have been involved as a member of the Board of the Center for International Health and Cooperation, which was founded in 1992 by my friend and colleague, Kevin Cahill, to promote healing and peace in countries shattered by natural disasters, armed conflicts and ethnic violence.
-The Center employs its resources and unique personal contacts to stimulate interest in humanitarian issues and to promote innovative educational programs and training.
+The Center directs its resources and unique personal contacts to stimulate interest in humanitarian issues and to promote innovative educational programs and training.
 I am also a member of a number of WHO committees dedicated to improving the cardiovascular health of the poorer countries of the world.
-The following publications relate to humanitarian involvement.

 In 2011 Professor Damian McCormack published a letter in the Irish Times in which he deplored the fate of doctors who had been imprisoned in Bahrain when the wave of prodemocracy protest and revolution—the Arab Spring—engulfed that little island in February 2011.
 I harboured affection for the Island of Dilmun, which I had visited many years earlier when I had been a member of the academic staff of RCSI.
 Now that College (and the Royal College of Physicians of Ireland) was prepared to stand by without protest while 47 doctors in Bahrain were imprisoned without trial and subjected to torture.
 All this might have little interest for Ireland were it not for the fact that some of the imprisoned doctors had been trained in Dublin and were fellows of RCSI, and that RCSI had invested heavily in building and staffing a medical university in Bahrain, known as RCSI-Bahrain.
 This university had been founded in 2004 on the authority of the Government of the Kingdom of Bahrain and the university campus was officially opened on February 3rd 2009 by His Highness the Prime Minister of the Kingdom of Bahrain, Sh.
 Khalifa Bin Salman Al Khalifa and the then President of Ireland, Mrs. Mary McAleese.